ITPNYU/physcomp/Resources/readme.md

 Here are some tools for sharing circuits, code, and fabrication techniques with your classmates and instructors when you can't be physically in the same place together.

 These have been collected from a number of sources.
-Thanks especially to the tangible tactics group, a loose collection of faculty and staff from  Ryerson University, OCADU, Sheridan College, NYU, and others.
+Thanks especially to the tangible tactics group, a loose collection of faculty and staff from  [Ryerson University School of Media](https://www.ryerson.ca/rta/About/), [OCAD University Digital Futures](https://www.ocadu.ca/academics/undergraduate-studies/digital-futures) program, [Sheridan College Interaction design](https://academics.sheridancollege.ca/programs/bachelor-of-interaction-design) program, [NYU ITP/IMA](https://itp.nyu.edu), and others.

 ## Video Tools